stelladongjz/emotion-art/README.md

 # emotion-art
-emotional semantic space analysis on paintings using LLM (work in progress)
+Analyze emotional semantic space on paintings using LLM and human responses (work in progress)